sasankkothe1/bmw-threddi/README.md

 ### Run the Example

 ### Linux
-If you are using linux system, we recommand you to use docker Firstly you need to build the docker images in your local laptop
+If you are using linux system, we recommand you to use docker.

+Firstly you need to build the docker images in your local laptop

 `docker-compose build`